 This hilarious, ever-popular piece by humor columnist Jody Lynne Werner originally ran on Dec.
 1, 2014 on www.coth.com.
-Since it’s certainly apropos again this Dec.
-1, we decided to post it again!

 The question of whether or not to blanket your horse at arises frequently this time of year.
 The temperature is prone to unexpected dives, and many horses are sporting some sort of body clip.
 You may have seen the wonderful When-to-Blanket flowchart posted on the Facebook page of The Equine Program at Auburn University that’s been making the rounds of social media.
 The intentionally convoluted diagram illustrates the volume of information that horse people must consider when making the blanketing decision.
 The answer is less black-and-white than it is furry shades of grey.

 It seems simple enough: Do I need to put a blanket on my horse today, or not?
 Yes or no?